VaLeXaR/wp-multilang/readme.txt

 `attribute` - attribute what need to translate.
 Available `text` - for translate text node, `value` - for translate form values.
 Or other tag attribute, like `title`, `alt`.
 `selector` - javascript selector for search needed tag.
 Each selector is a new array item.

-Translation uses the syntax:
+For set translation uses the syntax:

 `[:en]Donec vitae orci sed dolor[:de]Cras risus ipsum faucibus ut`

-Supports syntax qTranslate, qTranslate-X, WPGlobus, etc.
+Supports translating from syntax qTranslate, qTranslate-X, WPGlobus, etc.

 Compatible with REST-API.
 Supports transfer the required translation through option `lang` in the GET request to REST.